 1.- Medicated oils and ghee.

-Oils and ghee are cooked ideally in a wide-mouth copper pot.
+Oils and ghee are ideally cooked in a wide-mouth copper pot.
 In this way, you can easily check the sediments and the cooking stage.

 To prepare ghee or oils, you need the following recipe: